MicrosoftDocs/azure-devops-docs/docs/deploy-azure/index.md

 # Deploy to Azure

-Visual Studio Team Services (VSTS in the cloud) and Team Foundation Services (TFS on-premises) are  Microsoft's DevOps solutions for Azure.
-Whether you are developing a .NET, Java, Node, PHP, or a Python app, or whether you are targeting app services, virtual machines, or containers in Azure, VSTS helps you set up a highly customizable continuous integration (CI) and continuous delivery (CD) pipeline.
+Azure DevOps Services (in the cloud) and Team Foundation Services (on-premises) are  Microsoft's DevOps solutions for Azure.
+Azure Pipelines (Build & Release in TFS) is the service for automated build and deployment for all cloud providers, especially Azure.

+Whether you are developing a .NET, Java, Node, PHP, or a Python app, or whether you are targeting app services, virtual machines, or containers in Azure, Azure Pipelines (Build & Release) helps you set up a highly customizable continuous integration (CI) and continuous delivery (CD) pipeline.
 Tutorials, references, and other documentation show you how to configure and manage CI/CD for the app of your choice to Azure services.

 ## 5-Minute Quickstarts